SiddhiJani/MHC2AffyPred/README.md

 # pMHC2Pred
-pMHC2Pred is an initial step towards the structural based prediction of peptide binding to MHC class II molecule.
+pMHC2Pred is an initial step towards the structure-based prediction of peptide binding to MHC class II molecule.

 # Prerequisites for pMHC2Pred: